Kapek432/sql-data-warehouse-project/README.md

 │   ├── silver/                   # Clean and transform
 │   ├── gold/                     # Star schema creation
 │
+├── docs/                         # Architecture diagrams and more │
 ├── tests/                        # SQL testing and data validation │
 ├── README.md                     # This file